MadhuraBelsare1/card-developer/docs/release-notes/fraud/new-fraud-sandbox.md

 ### Retrieve Generated Passcode Text v2 (Active)
-Retrieves a one time use passcode for cardholder's verification.
+Retrieves a one-time use passcode for cardholder's verification.
 Generated passcode expires in 10 mins.
 Passcode is delivered on selected media address.

 #### Request
 **HTTP METHOD:** POST